ilyanaDev/ilyanaDevBlog/src/pages/blog/2020-06-15-code-complete-part1.md

   * "Writing Code" - works well for small projects; essentially, "writing code" implies you sit down and write it start to finish like a letter and then mail it out and can't make any changes after that.
 It implies that code should be readable.
 But it also gives a misleading implication of simplicity and casualness that doesn't work well for larger-scale, often-expensive projects.
   * "Growing a System" - add to your system a little at a time through careful design and addition of each new piece, and test as you go.
 Easy to overextend because the farming aspect implies a certain lack of direct control over your code.
   * "System Accretion"- closely related to farming but a slightly better fit.
 It's still about adding things piece-by-piece, but more in the way an oyster does to make a pearl than the way a farmer does to plant a field.
 Incremental development - make simplest possible system that will run - a skeleton to support the more complex pieces.
 Then fill it in - change dummy classes to functional ones; input real input and output real output.
   * "Building Software" - Lots of good parallels with the incremental oyster metaphor, while also implying the importance of planning, and the *varied* importance of planning based on the complexity of each project.
 For example, making a big mistake on a doghouse (like forgetting a door) is a far less costly error than a comparatively small mistake on something much larger, like a house or a skyscraper.
-Plus, you can use higher-level design by purchasing componnents like cabinets and dishwashers, rather than designing them yourself.
+Plus, you can use higher-level design by purchasing components like cabinets and dishwashers, rather than designing them yourself.
 Good planning means you can make progress on the outline while still retaining the ability to change your mind on the details.
     * ![Doghouse Example](/img/codeComplete-doghouse-noDoor.png "Doghouse Example")
   * "Intellectual Toolbox" - to solve complex problems, you need an extensive set of tools.
 Keeping different aspects of different helpful metaphors handy allows you to have many different ways of approaching and solving problems, and you can apply the most effective tool in each situation.
 * Combine metaphors!
 But use them with care - you don't want to end up wasting valuable time searching for an "ether"!